Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Introduction

 In this framework, a key opportunity for improving performance is to reduce the dimension-reduction error.
 Early methods were based on the Johnson--Lindenstrauss lemma and sparse linear projections~\citep{achlioptas2001database,li2006very,weinberger2009feature}.
 Since then, a substantial effort has gone into improving the hash functions~\citep{dahlgaard2017practical} and tightening the theoretical analysis of feature hashing~\citep{dasgupta2003elementary,freksen2018fully}.
 Learned embeddings are now state-of-the-art, but the focus on dimension reduction remains: most recent algorithms are motivated by dimension reduction arguments.
 Previous attempts to understand hash embeddings do not study the full give-and-take relationship between feature encoding and the downstream learning problem.
 In this work, we carry the analysis forward to better understand learned embeddings.

 \paragraph{Contributions} We present an embedding learning framework called \textit{Feature Multiplexing}, where multiple features share one representation space.
 Our theoretical analysis and experimental studies on public benchmark datasets show that Feature Multiplexing is theoretically sound and generalizable to many popular embedding methods.
-We also propose a highly-efficient multiplexed approach called \textit{Unified Embedding}, which has been battle-tested by serving billions of users in industry-leading products via various web-scale search, ads, and recommendation models.
+We also propose a highly-efficient multiplexed approach called \textit{Unified Embedding}, which is battle-tested and serves billions of users in industry-leading products via various web-scale search, ads, and recommendation models.

 \begin{enumerate} \item \textbf{Feature multiplexing}: We propose the Feature Multiplexing framework, where a single representation space (embedding table) is used to support different sparse features.
 All of the SOTA benchmark embedding algorithms in our experiments show better results when adopting Feature Multiplexing.
-Furthermore, the Unified Embedding approach (i.e., multiplexing + hashing trick) outperforms many SOTA embedding methods that are noticeably more complicated to implement and impractical for serving low-latency systems with modern day hardware.
+Furthermore, the Unified Embedding approach (i.e., multiplexing + hashing trick) outperforms many SOTA embedding methods that are noticeably more complicated to implement and impractical for low-latency serving systems on modern day hardware.

 \item \textbf{Analysis beyond collision counts}: We analyze hash embeddings in the standard framework as well as in a supervised learning setting to capture interactions between feature embedding and downstream learning.
 Our analysis gives insights and testable predictions about unified embeddings that cannot be obtained by dimension reduction arguments alone.